graezykev/simplest-pnpm-mono-repo/README.md

-# Simplest Mono Repo With pnpm
+# Simplest Mono-Repo with pnpm

 ## init a mono repo